Bojana Jovanovski Petrović: 2016–2017: Surgery and rehabilitation

 With the condition of her wrist and right shoulder that has been bothering her for the past three seasons worsening, Jovanovski played in only five matches in 2016, each time losing in the first round in straight sets.
-Following the French Open first round loss to Agnieszka Radwańska, Jovanovski said that she was going to miss all tournaments on grass court, including Wimbledon, to try to prepare for the second half of the season.
-However, after unsuccessfully trying to rehabilitate with various non-surgery methods she notified the public in early July 2016 that on the advice of Spanish doctors she has decided to undergo surgery in an attempt to continue with her tennis career.
+Following the French Open first-round loss to Agnieszka Radwańska, Jovanovski said that she was going to miss all tournaments on grass court, including Wimbledon, to prepare for the second half of the season.
+However, after unsuccessfully trying to rehabilitate with various non-surgery methods she notified the public in early July 2016 that on the advice of Spanish doctors, she has decided to undergo surgery in an attempt to continue with her tennis career.
 With expected recovery period of four to five months, Jovanovski said she expects to be back in time for the Australian series in January 2017.
-In an interview in September 2016, Jovanovski said she hopes to return to practice in November and that although she could use protected ranking to play in the Australian Open she doesn't want to use it for a tournament she isn't ready for, only wanting to return once she is fit, and deemed it unlikely to play in tournaments before February 2017.
+In an interview in September 2016, Jovanovski said she hopes to return to practice in November and that, although she could use protected ranking to play in the Australian Open, she doesn't want to use it for a tournament she isn't ready for, only wanting to return once she is fit, and deemed it unlikely to play in tournaments before February 2017.

 In July 2017, after having her first training after more than a year, it was speculated Jovanovski might return to court in autumn.
 Later in July, she said she doesn't want to squander wildcards for tournaments at the end of the season when it is unrealistic for her to be completely ready and said she will most likely be ready for the beginning of 2018.
-In September 2017, Jovanovski confirmed that she will return to court in early 2018.
+In September, Jovanovski confirmed that she will return to court in early 2018.

 2018: Return from injury, comeback

-After almost a two-year layoff due to injury, Jovanovski played her first tournament at the St. Petersburg Ladies' Trophy in late January.
-She lost in the first round of qualifying to Océane Dodin in straight sets.
+After almost a two-year layoff due to injury, Jovanovski played her first tournament at St. Petersburg in late January.
+She lost in the first round of qualifying to Océane Dodin, in straight sets.
 She then resumed playing ITF tournaments in mid-April.

-On 28 November, she announced her retirement from professional tennis.
+On 28 November, she announced her retirement from pro tour.

 2021: Failed second comeback

-Jovanovski Petrović became eligible to play professional tournaments again from 28 November 2020 by submitting to be available for out-of-competition doping tests.
+Jovanovski became eligible to play professional tournaments again from 28 November 2020 by submitting to be available for out-of-competition doping tests.
 However, it was later announced that she would retire on 20 November 2021 without having played a single comeback match.